thyliaw/Loan-Approval---Cost-Benefit-Analysis/README.md

 **This project treats machine learning predictions as financial decisions.**

-Using a public loan approval dataset sourced from Kaggle, I built an end-to-end analytics workflow that connects predictive modeling to cost–benefit analysis, approval optimization, and portfolio strategy.
+Using a public loan approval dataset sourced from Kaggle, I built an end-to-end analytics workflow that connects predictive modeling with cost–benefit analysis, approval optimization, and portfolio strategy.

-The original dataset contains financial and demographic information for 1,000 loan applicants, including features such as annual income, credit score, loan amount, number of dependents, and employment status.
-While the dataset is commonly used for binary classification (loan approved vs. denied), this project extends its use beyond prediction accuracy to evaluate profitability, risk trade-offs, and real-world approval decisions.
+The dataset contains financial and demographic information for 1,000 loan applicants, including annual income, credit score, loan amount, number of dependents, and employment status.
+While commonly used for binary classification (loan approved vs. denied), this project extends beyond prediction accuracy to evaluate profitability, risk trade-offs, and decision-level business impact.

-Instead of stopping at model performance, I translated predicted approval probabilities into expected revenue, expected loss, and operating costs to determine which loans the business should approve, under what conditions, and why.
+Predicted approval probabilities were translated into expected revenue, expected loss, and operating costs to determine which loans should be approved, under what conditions, and why.

 ## Data Source